ChrisDuffley/stationPlaylist/readme.md

 Version 19.06 supports SPL Studio 5.20 and later.

+* While runing vairous Studio apps such as Track Tool and Studio, if a second instance of the app is started and exits, NVDA will no longer cause Studio app module to produce errors and stop working correctly.

 ## Version 19.04.1

 * Fixed several issues with redesigned column announcements and playlist transcripts panels in add-on settings, including changes to custom column order and inclusion not being reflected when saving and/or switching between panels.